Toggle: English / Spanish

 Common symptoms include:

 Rarely, the infection spreads from the lungs through the bloodstream to involve the skin, bones, joints, lymph nodes, and central nervous system or other organs.
-This is called disseminated coccidioidomycosis.
+This spread is called disseminated coccidioidomycosis.

 People with this more widespread form may become very sick.
 Symptoms may also include:

 Skin lesions of coccidioidomycosis are often a sign of widespread (disseminated) disease.
-With more widespread infection, skin sores or lesions are seen most often on the face.
+With more widespread infection, skin sores or lesions are most often seen on the face.

 Tests done for milder forms of this disease include: